azsry/SEATools/README.md

+# OUTDATED.
+REFER TO [THIS REPO](https://github.com/dtzxporter/SETools) FOR THE MOST UP-TO-DATE VERSION.

 # SEAToolsMaya
 A .SEA format import / export plugin for maya (2012+).
 This is a fork of DTZxPorter's plugin with several changes in an attempt to fix animation issues.